knative/eventing-contrib/contrib/gcppubsub/samples/README.md

        ```

        `gcppubsub-source-key` and `key.json` are pre-configured values in the
-       `controller-manager` StatefulSet which manages your Eventing sources.
+       `gcppubsub-controller` StatefulSet which manages your Eventing sources.

        `google-cloud-key` and `key.json` are pre-configured values in
        [`gcp-pubsub-source.yaml`](./gcp-pubsub-source.yaml).
 If you choose to